NDCLab/lab-training/general-analysis/2021/readme.md

 #### Week 5 (Oct.
 22)
 **During the meeting:**
+1. Admin: Discuss pace of modules and goals.
+Discuss format/focus of live sessions.
-1. Quick review and Q/A for modules 5-6
+2. Quick review and Q/A for modules 5-6
-2. Apply the lessons of module 5/6 to our own data (same data as last meeting)
+3. Apply the lessons of module 5/6 to our own data (same data as last meeting)

 **Before the next meeting:**
 * Complete [modules 7 and 9](https://swcarpentry.github.io/r-novice-gapminder/)